exAClior/C-Specialization-by-Duke/README.md

 This repository is for reference to courses mentioned above.

-The materials provied here must be used for reference purpose only.
+The materials provided here must be used for reference purpose only.